-The FNHA uses an ecosystem-based, ground-up approach to planning that begins with the priorities, goals and perspectives expressed by BC First Nations.
+The FNHA uses an ecosystem-based, ground-up approach to planning that begins with the priorities, goals and perspectives expressed by First Nations in BC.

 In this approach, community or Nation Health and Wellness Plans inform Regional Health and Wellness Plans, which in turn inform FNHA plans.
 Available resources are aligned with identified priorities by way of a multi-year financial strategy.

-This method of planning respects community-based, Nationdriven processes and helps to ensure that activities at these different levels support and are complementary to one another.
+This method of planning respects community-based, Nation-driven processes and helps to ensure that activities at these different levels support and are complementary to one another.
 This approach also works to ground the activities in the 7 Directives, our operating principles and other guiding elements.